welpo/osc.garden/content/blog/transforming-quotes-into-generative-art/index.md

 <br>

-## Hiromi Kawakami — The Briefcase
+## Hiromi Kawakami — The Briefcase aka Strange Weather in Tokyo

 > I've come a long way, the cold seeps through my worn clothes.
 This afternoon the sky is clear, oh how my heart aches!